This is a deliciously easy keto cornbread recipe—the perfect substitute for traditional cornbread that is keto-friendly.

 How To Make A Keto Cornbread Recipe Easily

 What’s the difference between almond flour and almond meal?
-Almond flour uses blanched almonds that the skin has been removed from versus almond meal that uses almonds that still have their skin.
-I chose the meal because the coarser grind mimicked cornmeal a little better.
+Almond flour uses blanched almonds that have had their skin removed, whereas almond meal uses almonds that still have their skin removed.

-To make your keto cornbread just mix all your dry ingredients first then quickly add your wet ones.
+To make your keto cornbread, mix all your dry ingredients first, then quickly add your wet ingredients.
 The batter comes together quickly and doesn’t require an electric mixer.

+Then you add the batter and bake it for anywhere from 30-35 minutes until it is lightly brown on top and it passes the toothpick test.
 Serve hot or warm and with a pat of butter for good measure.

 A Keto Cornbread Recipe That Passes As Traditional Cornbread

 Looking for a delicious meal to enjoy your keto cornbread with?
 How about my Easy Keto Chili?
-It’s a family favorite that I converted to be low carb keto friendly.
+It’s a family favorite that I converted to be low-carb keto-friendly.

-Be sure to also check out our Amazon Store for recommendations.
+Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.